 Industry reports consistently show that a majority of organizations still aren’t embracing mobile learning.
-But when we surveyed our clients in 2016, 81% said they would be likely to use a reinforcement tool intended for the smartphone.
+When we surveyed our clients in 2016, 81% said they’d be likely to use a reinforcement tool intended for smartphones.
 This is in part why we created our new Knowledge Guru app, Drive, as a mobile-first training reinforcement tool.
-Today’s learners are expected to learn and remember a huge amount of information, and the organizations we work with increasingly acknowledge the need for reinforcement as part of a larger curriculum.
+Today, we expect people to learn and remember a huge amount of information.
+And the organizations we work with increasingly acknowledge the need for reinforcement as part of a larger curriculum.

-Our project managers and senior designers specifically cited how mobile reinforcement apps such as Drive and other smartphone-based solutions were included in an increasing number of projects in 2016.
+Our project managers and senior designers specifically cite how mobile reinforcement apps such as Drive and other smartphone-based solutions were included in more and more projects in 2016.
 And even when clients were not yet ready to move to mobile, account managers mentioned that mobile access to training is on the rise as a point of interest in conversations.